 I grew up in Sparta, TN.
 My father brought livestock markets to farmers in this area, and my mother reared a family of six while keeping books for the family business.
 My parents taught me the values of hard work, respect for everyone, living in and trying to improve your community and the importance of having people say your word is as good as a written contract.
 My experience working with my family in the livestock business has helped me have a better understanding of the lives and work of the rural people of this area.

 In my early years of practice, I worked with low-income clients at Rural Legal Services of Tennessee (now Legal Aid Society of Middle Tennessee and the Cumberlands).
 There I learned the importance of working with groups of people to achieve common goals.
-I later worked in partnership with skilled attorneys, Ernie Onks, Kathy Austin, and Mike O’Mara, who helped me hone my legal skills.
-My clients have each taught me valuable life lessons.
+I later worked in partnership with skilled attorneys, Ernie Onks, Kathy Austin, and Mike O'Mara, who helped me hone my legal skills.
+Throughout my years of practice, each of my clients has taught me valuable life lessons.

 The Upper Cumberland is an area not only where I grew up but also chose to return to and stay in after my years of education.
 I believe it is important to give back to the community that has given so much to me.
 Through the years, I have volunteered in my church community, the arts community, youth sports organizations, political organizations, and environmental groups.